Generalized Fibonacci Primitive Roots: Introduction

 \section{Introduction}

 Let \(p\geq 5\) be a prime.
-A primitive root \(r\neq \pm 1,s^2\) modulo \(p\) is a Fibonacci primitive root if \(r^2\equiv r+(1 \bmod p)\).
+A primitive root \(r\neq \pm 1,s^2\) modulo \(p\) is a Fibonacci primitive root if \(r^2\equiv r+1 \bmod p \).
 Several basic properties of Fibonacci primitive roots were introduced in \cite{SD72}.
 A few other plausible generalizations are available in the literature.
-Fibonacci primitive roots have applications in finite field calculations, and other area of discrete mathematics, \cite{GS84}, \cite{TW14}.
-The complete statement appears in Theorem 8.\\
+Fibonacci primitive roots have applications in finite field calculations, and other area of discrete mathematics, \cite{GS84}, \cite{TW14}. \\

-The subset of primes with Fibonacci primitive roots is defined by \\
+The subset of primes with Fibonacci primitive roots is defined by